statycc/tyni/.github/readme.md

     model              : Security levels to make the method non-interfering skips              : Uncovered program statements (if any)

-* The variables list may be incomplete; variables that occur only in "uninteresting" statements (e.g., an unused variable declaration) are excluded.
+* The variables list may be incomplete since "unintersting" variables are excluded.
 * We can only make judgments for methods with full syntax coverage, otherwise the results are inconclusive.
 * If a method includes uncovered statements, these statements are omitted by the analyzer and highlighted.
 * To inspect all captured data, save the result to a file (use `--save` argument).